Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Data Generation

 \subsubsection{\textbf{Physical Activity Inequalities}}

-In PI, physical activity data, such as step counts, are among the most common digital behavioral biomarkers.
-Similarly, in the MyHeart Counts dataset, they constitute the majority of the extracted HealthKit data.
-Specifically, the dataset includes 4920 users of step tracking compared to 626 users of sleep tracking, in line with previous research supporting that many users report not wearing their watch while sleeping \cite{jeong2017smartwatch}.
-However, inequalities in physical activity are well-reported \cite{guthold2018worldwide,althoff2017large,world2019global}. \citet{althoff2017large} use smartphone mobility data from over 68 million activity days by more than 700K individuals across 111 countries to quantify activity inequality.
-Their findings reveal variability in physical activity worldwide (measured in average step counts), where reduced activity in females explains a large portion of the observed activity inequality.
-Similarly, \citet{guthold2018worldwide} report that physical inactivity is twice as prevalent in high-income countries compared to low-income countries and they confirm lower activity levels in women than in men.
+Physical activity data, such as step counts, are among the most common digital biomarkers, and constitute the majority of the extracted MyHeart Counts data, with 4920 users of step tracking compared to 626 users of sleep tracking.
+However, inequalities in physical activity are well-documented in literature \cite{guthold2018worldwide,althoff2017large,world2019global}. \citet{althoff2017large} reveal variability in physical activity worldwide, where reduced activity in females explains a large portion of the observed activity inequality.
 Overall, the World Health Organization reports that ``girls, women, older adults, people of low socioeconomic position, people with disabilities and chronic diseases, marginalized populations, indigenous people and the inhabitants of rural communities often have less access to safe, accessible, affordable and appropriate spaces and places in which to be physically active'' \cite{world2019global}.
-Such inequalities, present in the real world, can undoubtedly creep into the behavioral data we build our models on.
+Such real-world inequalities can manifest into the behavioral data we use to train our models.